jeffvella/EntitasGenerics/README.md

 # EntitasGenerics

-An extension for EntitasCSharp that removes the need for code generation.
+An extension for https://github.com/sschmid/Entitas-CSharp that removes the need for code generation.

 This project includes a conversion of the example: https://github.com/RomanZhu/Match-Line-Entitas-ECS